 - In case a dose is missed, do not give a double dose the next day.
 The symptoms of overdose can be severe.

 - The dropper dispenser of Zoloft oral concentrate is made of dry rubber.
 Make sure your child is not allergic to it.

 Zoloft is an effective drug for OCD in pediatric patients.
-When coupled with cognitive behavioral therapy, it helps improve their quality of life.
+When coupled with mental health therapies like cognitive behavioral therapy, it helps improve the quality of life.
 However, it may take a few weeks before the full effects show; thus, do not stop the medication abruptly if no improvement is seen.
 Always consult with your doctor before making any dose changes.

 Frequently Asked Questions

 A study indicates that SSRIs may lead to an increase in aggression.
 However, increased aggressiveness is not seen in all individuals but may happen for a few.
 If you notice such symptoms in your children, you should contact your child’s doctor promptly (6).

 Zoloft is not found to affect attention negatively; however, it may improve one’s ability to process more than one piece of information at a time (7).

 Zoloft (sertraline) is less likely to cause hyperactivity in children when compared to other SSRIs, such as fluoxetine (8).